-Celiac disease is characterized by an intolerance of gluten - a protein found in grains such as wheat, barley, and rye.
+Celiac disease is characterized by an intolerance of gluten – a protein found in grains such as wheat, barley, and rye.
 When someone with celiac disease eats foods containing gluten, their immune system responds by damaging the small intestine lining.
 There can be symptoms such as diarrhea or abdominal pain during even short-term exposure to gluten for someone with celiac disease.

-The upside is - in most cases - following a gluten-free diet is all that is needed to eliminate symptoms and heal the damage.
-In the video below hear Dr. Mark Gloger, Dr. Olanma Okoji, and Dr. Zaifi Shanavas discuss the symptoms, challenges and treatment surrounding this disorder.
+The upside is – in most cases – following a gluten-free diet is all that is needed to eliminate symptoms and heal the damage.
+In the video below, hear Dr. Mark Gloger, Dr. Olanma Okoji, and Dr. Zaifi Shanavas discuss this disorder’s symptoms, challenges, and treatment.

 When it comes to Celiac disease, seeing a specialist or highly-trained health care provider is the key to proper diagnosis and treatment.
 Get more information from our Celiac Disease Fact Sheet.